In Defense of Biblical Miracles

 Footnotes

-3. For more information on the existence of God, see these TIBP articles: (1) “A Cosmological Argument for the Existence of God” http://thingsibelieveproject.net/a-cosmological-argument-for-the-existence-of-god/ (2) “God v.
-Matter As the Cause of the Universe – Part 1” http://thingsibelieveproject.net/god-v-matter-as-the-cause-of-the-universe-part-1/ and (3) “God v.
-Matter as the Cause of the Universe – Part 2” http://thingsibelieveproject.net/god-v-matter-as-the-cause-of-the-universe-part-2/
+- See the following TIBP articles for arguments for the existence of God: (1) “A Brief Look at the Ontological Argument,” http://thingsibelieveproject.net/a-brief-look-at-the-ontological-argument/ (2) “The Kalam Cosmological Argument,” http://thingsibelieveproject.net/the-kalam-cosmological-argument/ (3) “God v.
+Matter As the Cause of the Universe – Part 1” http://thingsibelieveproject.net/god-v-matter-as-the-cause-of-the-universe-part-1/ and (4) “God v.
+Matter as the Cause of the Universe – Part 2” http://thingsibelieveproject.net/god-v-matter-as-the-cause-of-the-universe-part-2/ (5) “A Cosmological Argument for the Existence of God” http://thingsibelieveproject.net/a-cosmological-argument-for-the-existence-of-god/

-4. Pantheism is a belief that God is impersonal and tends to identify god with nature (the universe).
+- Spinoza was a pantheist.
+Pantheism is a belief that God is impersonal and identical to nature.

-8. Examples of “seemingly inexplicable phenomena” include: the origin of the universe, the origin of life, the mind-body problem, the problem of free will in a deterministic world, the appearance of mind from mindless matter, our sense of objective moral standards, etc.
+- Examples of “seemingly inexplicable phenomena” include: the origin of the universe, the appearance of physical laws (which make science possible), the fine-tuning of the universe for life, the origin of life from lifeless matter, the mind-body problem, the problem of free will in a deterministic world, the appearance of mind from mindless matter, our sense of objective moral standards, etc.